Is Owning Land in Thailand Possible for Foreigners?

 Many foreigners want to buy property in Thailand, whether they live in the country or not.
-Some wish to purchase for investment purposes, some wish to purchase a home for themselves.
+Some wish to purchase for investment purposes; some want to buy a home for themselves.
 What are the options available to foreigners?

 Condominiums are gaining in popularity amongst foreigners.
-The reason for this is that by Thai law, foreigners are permitted to own a condominium providing they satisfy certain criteria.
+The reason for this is that by Thai law, foreigners are permitted to own a condo providing they satisfy specific criteria.

 There are only five classes of foreigner considered to qualify as owners of condominiums: